 Retail companies trying to run an inventory can find this very useful.
 They can keep up with growing customer demand and dive into each product to see how it performs.
 Armed with this data, retailers can enhance their performance by planning everything from supply chain optimization to marketing.

 Incorporating embedded analytics as a winning strategy within product companies can significantly elevate their performance and user experience.
-Data pilot can help you in this intricate process of dashboard development.
 Companies can efficiently integrate analytics features using BI tools.
 This streamlined approach, coupled with the separation of OLAP and OLTP databases, ensures optimal performance and scalability.